If you’re wondering what to serve with your butter chicken, you’ve come to the right place.

 Why does everyone love them?
 I think it’s their subtle sweetness and their really satisfying crunchy texture.

 Psst… don’t eat too many of them or you won’t have any room for the butter chicken.
+If you have leftovers, onion bhajis are super easy to reheat.

 Why we love this recipe: it uses plain flour, which is much easier to find than traditional gram flour.